RodasRios/Kodland_Quality/README.md

 ### Prerequisites

-List any prerequisites or dependencies that users need to have before using your project.
-Include links to download or install these dependencies if necessary.

-### Installation

-Provide step-by-step instructions on how to install or set up your project.
-Include code snippets or commands if applicable.
+Python Environment:

+This project is written in Python.
+Make sure you have Python installed on your system.
+You can download Python from the official website: Python Downloads
+Required Python Libraries:

+You'll need to install several Python libraries to run the analysis code effectively.
+You can install them using pip, a Python package manager.
+Run the following command to install the necessary libraries:

+  pip install pandas numpy matplotlib seaborn scikit-learn

+Jupyter Notebooks (Optional):

+Jupyter Notebooks are used for interactive data exploration and analysis.
+While not mandatory, having Jupyter Notebooks installed is highly recommended.
+You can install Jupyter Notebook using pip:

+  pip install jupyter

 ## Data Source

-The Daat used is the Quality report from the MENA and LATAM department for April 2023
+The Data used is the Quality report from the MENA and LATAM department for April 2023

 ## Analysis